By: Nathan A. Kottkamp , WILLIAMS MULLEN

 > ALLOCATING ENVIRONMENTAL RISKS IN THE TRANSACTION AGREEMENT

-For an overview of closing and post-closing concerns during and after closing an M&A transaction, see
+For information on environmental concerns that must be considered during and after closing an M&A transaction, see

 > CLOSING AND POST-CLOSING ENVIRONMENTAL LAW CONSIDERATIONS